 As the political manoeuvring and counter-manoeuvring continues, it becomes increasingly difficult to predict the result of Brexit.
 A deal has been presented and rejected by parliament.
 Theresa May continues to negotiate with European leaders who say that they will negotiate no further.
-As 29 March 2019 approaches, it is still no clearer whether the UK will leave with or without a deal.
+29 March 2019 has passed and a new deadline of 31 October 2019 has been agreed - although it is still no clearer whether the UK will leave with or without a deal.

 Clearly, any increased border controls throw up the possibility of increased delays to the supply chain.
 Such delays may be considerable if, as is predicted, this could result in even a couple of minutes’ additional clearance time for the tens of thousands of trucks passing through our major ports each day.

 The logistics industry tends to be a reasonably innovative, adaptable and imaginative industry which is not new to such procedural obstacles.
 A few years ago, the IMO introduced a requirement that shippers of goods in containers had to provide a “verified gross mass” (or, as the logistics industry loves its three letter acronyms, “VGM”) for each container carried on a ship.
 The industry complained that this would delay shipments and that congestion within ports would be unmanageable.

 But the industry adapted very quickly to deal with this - and in many ways, similar adaptations may be useful to address increased customs checks.
 The weight of containers can be assessed by Authorised Economic Operators (AEOs, of course …).
 The information is then provided electronically to the vessel owner.
 The AEO Scheme is regulated, licenced and policed in order to provide VGMs but the primary purpose of this authorisation is to provide bonded customs services.